pyrocko/grond/docs/source/method/index.rst

 TODO link to the target sheet

-**Normalization of data and data groups**
+**Normalisation of data and data groups**

-The normalization in Grond is applied to data groups that are member of the so called ``normalisation_family``.
+The normalisation in Grond is applied to data groups that are member of the so called ``normalisation_family``.
 A `normalisation family` in Grond can be composed in many ways.
 However, it is often meaningful to put data of the same kind and with similar weights into the same `normalisation family`.
 This